CardinalityCloud/prometheus-alert-generator/hugo/content/blog/roi-calculator.md

 It's a fair question.
 Hiring a "Senior Principal DevOps Observability Architect" (yes, that's a real title I had) takes months and costs $200K+ annually.
 Maybe they'll fix it.
 Maybe they'll become part of the problem.
 It's a gamble.

-A focused observability strategy engagement costs a fraction of that senior hire, delivers results in weeks instead of months, and &mdash; here's the kicker &mdash; teaches your existing team how to fish instead of just giving them one.
+A focused observability architecture engagement costs a fraction of that senior hire, delivers results in weeks instead of months, and &mdash; here's the kicker &mdash; teaches your existing team how to fish instead of just giving them one.

 ## The SRE Math